kudelskisecurity/haproxy-cloudflare-jwt-validator/doc/Cloudflare_JWT_validation_with_HAProxy.md

 Behind the buzzword, Zero Trust is not about making a system trusted; it's about eliminating the trust that we would originally put on the network.
-So whenever your users are connecting to your application from the corporate network or from their home WiFI, they will follow the same authentication and authorization workflow.
+So whenever your users are connecting to your application from the corporate network or from their home WiFi, they will follow the same authentication and authorization workflow.

-Identity is one of the building-blocks of a Zero Trust Architecture (Identity Based Security) that's why Zero Trust is tightly linked to Identity And Accesses Management (IAM) and device-posture-management but that's probably worth another blog post.
+Identity is one of the building-blocks of a Zero Trust Architecture (Identity Based Security) that's why Zero Trust is tightly linked to Identity and Accesses Management (IAM) and device-posture-management but that's probably worth another blog post.

 If you want to read more on that topic: